Best Air Tools For Automotive Restoration

 Air Tool Maintenance

-Having outlined the best air tools for automotive repair and restoration, a final word about maintenance.
 Even with a filter/regulator, moisture from an air compressor gets through the hose and can contaminate them.
-Adding a bit of oil before and after every use prolongs the life of your air tools.
+Add a few drops of air tool oil before and after every use.

 Although in-line oilers look effective, I've never used them.
 Several companies, including DeVilbiss, offer short desiccant hoses.
 These have an inline air filter to help removes dirt, oil and water.